 Sinfonia is a full symphony orchestra of strings, winds, brass, and percussion for intermediate level players, middle and high school-age*.
 The focus is on deep listening and critical thinking, ensemble skills, practice habits, and a collaborative approach to working with other musicians.

-Sinfonia is led by Andrew Masters, both of whom share a strong background as professional performers and directors of thriving school programs.
-Conductor Andrew Masters studied at the University of Cincinnatti College-Conservatory of Music with a double concentration in both violin and trumpet, and received his Masters Degree in music education from Northwestern University.
-He is a strings specialist in St. Charles District 303.
+Sinfonia is led by Andrew Masters, who comes from a strong background as a professional performer and director of a thriving school program.
+He studied at the University of Cincinnatti College-Conservatory of Music with a double concentration in both violin and trumpet, and received his Masters Degree in music education from Northwestern University.
+Mr. Masters is a strings specialist in St. Charles District 303.

 *String players, 6-12 grade.
 Wind, brass & percussion students, 8-12 grade.